NilsRethmeier/Webmarks/README.md

 #### Short Term (~2 months)

- - Automatically retrieve related content and meta information for articles, blog posts and scientific papers from a network of blogs, news outlets, facebook groups/pages and scholarly(PubMed) or governmental(FDA) databases **trusted by the science community.
-(Later also personal customisation possible)
+ - Automatically retrieve related content and meta information for articles, blog posts and scientific papers from a **personal/science community-trusted** network of blogs, news outlets, facebook groups/pages and scholarly(PubMed) or governmental(FDA) databases.
  - Perform individual searches through all of those sources at once, instead of searching every page manually or the whole web via google.

 **Help neeed:** We currently gather a set of sources to index for the relevancy search.
 So if you want to help us, send us an email with a list of resources you want to have **or** use [our handy bookmarklet](https://github.com/WorldBrain/metabrowser/blob/master/helper_processes/bookmarklet_send.txt), you can click everytime you visit a page you like.
 It then anonymously sends the current domain to us and we can start indexing it.